markvilar/tmr4515_advanced_model_based_control/README.md

-# My repository for the NTNU course "TMR4515: Advanced design and testing of model based marine control systems".
+# Repository for the NTNU course "TMR4515: Advanced design and testing of model based marine control systems".